Alternative Building Materials for Green Construction

 Reclaimed wood is another great alternative building material.
 It is recycled wood that would otherwise be discarded.
 Reclaimed wood is often stronger than new wood, and it has a unique character that can add charm to any project.

 Where to Find Reclaimed Wood:

 Cork is one of the most sustainable and environmentally friendly building materials.
 Unlike other woods, it is harvested without harming the tree.
 Tree bark can be stripped up to 20 times during a tree’s life cycle.
 Cork has properties that make this eco-friendly product hypoallergenic as well as fire retardant; not to mention its resilience and ability to resist liquids.
 Cork is designed to also absorb vibrations.
 It is mainly used for flooring, wall coverings, insulation, exterior finish, floor underlay, and countertops.
 Cork flooring costs between $5 and $14 per square foot to install.

-Alternative Building Materials for Green Construction: Stone
+Alternative Building Materials: Stone

 Stone is a natural building material that has been used for centuries.
 Living in a stone structure is not only eco-friendly, but low maintenance and easy on your budget.